Mobile contract vs pay-as-you-go plans in a single overview

 With PAYG plans, you don’t have to worry about overspending.
 If your child uses up data or call credit faster than expected, they’ll just run out of it sooner.
 That’ll force them to lay off the phone for a while.
 It won’t make them happy, but it’ll be educational.
 And there’ll be no surprise costs for you to pick up.

-Ease of overspending is an important factor to consider when picking a mobile plan.
+Ease of overspending is an important factor to consider when picking the best mobile plan for your child.
 Especially for younger children or children who struggle with responsibility.
 In those cases, it might be a good idea to start off with a PAYG plan.
 Once your child has proven themselves responsible, they can ‘graduate’ to a mobile contract.

-With regards to flexibility, pay-as-you-go plans for children tend to be a better solution than most mobile contracts.
+With regards to flexibility, for children tend to be a better solution than most mobile contracts.